Saturday, July 27, 2013

 Here's what I'm going to make:

-Yeah, sorry for the flash reflection.
-This was the fourth picture I took, and it was deemed Good Enough.
+Yeah, sorry for the flash reflection up there.
+That was the fourth picture I took, and it was deemed Good Enough.

 Here's what you need: